 Take a look at some of the factors to be considered when you choose a critical illness insurance policy.

 What do you think is the ideal coverage – twenty to thirty lakhs or one crore rupees?
 This is one question you must ask yourself – How much cover?
 Take a look around you.
 Have any of your family members suffered from a critical illness?
 What was the total amount of money spent on the treatment?
-What other kind of expenses could tag along with the diagnosis, treatment, and post-treatment care of a patient in the case of a critical illness?
+What other kinds of expenses could tag along with the diagnosis, treatment, and post-treatment care of a patient in the case of a critical illness?
 It is time to find out and make an informed choice when selecting a critical illness plan.

-Why limit your choice to a factor such as the cost of premium?
+Why limit your choice to a factor such as the cost of premiums?
 One must bear in mind that the critical illness plan will only provide coverage in case the particular serious disease or condition is listed in the policy.
 Ensure that you are covered for the diseases that you consider important by checking if they are there in the list.
 It is also imperative to know the number of diseases covered.

-Some Critical Illnesses Policies, once you make a claim, the cover ceases, whereas in some policies, the cover continues even after the claim, but in a reduced fashion, that excludes the illness for which the claim has been made.
+Some Critical Illnesses Policies, once you make a claim, the cover ceases, whereas, in some policies, the cover continues even after the claim, but in a reduced fashion, that excludes the illness for which the claim has been made.

 Critical illness benefits may be availed of as a rider in the case of some life insurance plans and health insurance policies as well.
 Here, you must take into account the number of diseases covered and choose one according to your needs.
-Selected as a Rider, the critical illness benefit comes with a Waiting Period of 90 days in most general health insurance policies, as against a Standalone Policywith a waiting period of usually 180 days.
+Selected as a rider, the critical illness benefit comes with a waiting period of 90 days in most general health insurance policies, as against a standalone policy with a waiting period of usually 180 days.
 You may encounter variations in the premium also.

-In case of policies such as PNB MetLife Endowment Savings Plan and the like, the life insurance cover offers a waiver of premium in case of 33 Critical illnesses.
+In case of policies such as PNB MetLife Endowment Savings Plan and the like, the life insurance cover offers a waiver of premium in case of 33 critical illnesses.

-The intention of buying both health insurance and Critical illness Insurance Plans is to gain from the unique purpose of both types of plans that in effect supplement each other.
+The intention of buying both health insurance and Critical illness insurance plans is to gain from the unique purpose of both types of plans that in effect supplement each other.
 Going in for a second layer of financial safeguard is a wise decision in this age of unpredictable health exigencies.
 Going for a health insurance plan for Critical Illnesses is your buffer against the unforeseen strikes by serious diseases on your health and the resultant financial stress.

 We suggest that you look at health insurance and critical illness cover as your insurance against the unforeseen.
 But, you must try to go beyond.
 It is common sense to adopt healthy living practices and a change of lifestyles towards a better and longer health-filled, stress-free life.
 One must become proactive in taking care of your health as well.
 A diet with fresh fruit and vegetables, along with a daily fitness regime, and elimination of stress-causing elements can go a long way towards maintaining wellness, suggest doctors.